-House Bill 494 creates the Carbon Monoxide Alarm Standards in Child Care Facilities Act.
-The Act would require that each building where a child care facility is operating that uses fossil-fuel-burning heater or appliance, fireplace or in an attached garage, have an operational, centrally located and approved carbon monoxide alarm installed in the vicinity of the heater or fireplace.
-A carbon monoxide alarm would also need to be located in every unit on the same story as the heater or appliance.
+House Bill 156 amends the Human Services Code at Article X, specific to for-profit child care centers and family child care homes, establishing carbon monoxide alarm standards.
+The bill requires that each building where a child care center and family child care home is operating that uses fossil-fuel-burning heater or appliance, fireplace or in an attached garage, have an operational, centrally located and approved carbon monoxide alarm installed and was amended to require it within fifteen feet of the heater or appliance, fireplace or attached garage.
+A carbon monoxide alarm would also need to be located on every level of the child care center or family child care home.

-The Department of Human Services would be authorized to take enforcement action against a child care facility for a violation of the carbon monoxide alarm requirements.
+The Department of Human Services would be authorized to take enforcement action against a child care center and family child care home for a violation of the carbon monoxide alarm requirements in Articles IX and X and the regulations.